 City & Guilds of London Art School, Britain

-In 2010, Ece was elected to The London Group, a London-based collective of artists with a long and proud history of over 90 years and is currently serving as Vice President.
+In 2010, Ece was elected to The London Group, a London-based collective of artists with a long and proud history of over 90 years and served a term as Vice President.